Our Visit to the Kawarau Suspension Bridge

 7. Be a Superhero for a Day

-It’s an adrenaline rush like no other: Bungee jumping is an intense rush that’s hard to replicate.
+It’s an adrenaline rush like no other: Bungee jumping at the Kawarau Suspension Bridge is an intense rush that’s hard to replicate.
 The feeling of free falling through the air for several seconds before bouncing back up is an unforgettable experience.
 I was surprised at how smooth everything felt.
 It was speedy, but no hard jerks or awkward movements.
 The exciting part was the adrenaline rush lasted for hours and days!
 I felt like Superman that day and when I look back at my pictures, I think I truly was.